UHBiocomputation/UH-biocomputation-web/content/pages/08-SOP-nonadmins.rst

 .. _installers available here: https://git-scm.com/downloads
 .. _other graphical clients available for install too: https://git-scm.com/downloads/guis

-The sources are plain text files which can be either written in markdown_ or `restructured text`_ using yous favourite text editor on yous favourite operating system.
+The sources are plain text files which can be either written in markdown_ or `restructured text`_ using one's favourite text editor on one's favourite operating system.

 There are three simple steps required to make updates to the website: